jhonjlinaresb/frontmovies/README.md

 This is the **Frontendmovies**.
 An application that performs actions such as:

--Register User
+- Register User
--Login User
+- Login User
--Home View for Users
+- Home View for Users
--Admin View for Administrator
+- Admin View for Administrator
--Films for rent.
+- Films for rent.

  **Technologies Used**
  - ReactJS